tinode/chat/API.md

 #### `{acc}`

 Message `{acc}` is used for creating users or updating authentication credentials.
-To create a new user set `acc.user` to string "new".
+To create a new user set `acc.user` to string `new` optionally followed by any character sequence.
 Either authenticated or anonymous session can send an `{acc}` message to create a new user.
-To update credentials leave `acc.user` unset.
+To update credentials of the current user leave `acc.user` unset.

 ```js
 acc: {